cfkubo/spring-boot-gemfire-api/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.# spring-boot-gemfire-api
+See the LICENSE file for more details.